AmyLau3653/CS100_Software_Construction_Final_Project/README.md

 ### Navigation Diagram
 ![Escape the Square Maze Navi Diagram](https://github.com/cs100/final-project-buong001-alau030-byu064-imcke003/assets/139507850/f635950d-bf57-4ed4-a821-a2621daeb330)

+This diagram depicts the different "screens" that the game will feature.
+For example, we have the title screen which also functions as the main menu.
+The user/player has the option to read the instructions, start the game, or quit (the circle represents the state of the program when it's not running).
+Once starting the game, both players will be prompted to the character creation screens, and the mechanics of the gameplay are shown in the rest of the graph.
+The player can either move, attack, stay, or check both players' stats.
+The graph also depicts which action will lead to which screen (for example, each action Player 1 does will automatically lead to Player 2's action screen.
+Once player 1 has acted on their turn, player 2 will be prompted to act).

 ### Screen Layouts
 > Include the layout of each of your screens.
 The layout should describe the screen’s major components such as menus and prompts for user inputs and expected output, or any graphical user interface components if applicable (e.g. buttons, text boxes, etc).
 Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.